evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Extended_Range/_index.md

 ## User interface and control

-The  screen behind the steering wheel mounted into the dashboard is 7.0 inches large.
-The touch screen at the top of the center console is 10.2 inches large.
+The  screen behind the steering wheel mounted into the dashboard is 7.0 inches large .
+The touch screen at the top of the center console is 10.2 inches large .
 The model is not available with head-up display.

 {{< sitefiguresized thumb="models/mg/mg4/mg4_electric_extended_range/screens_1_st.jpg" title="MG MG4 Electric Extended Range" width="3000" height="2001"  >}}

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.

 ## Infotainment

 One type of sound system is available for the MG MG4 Electric Extended Range.
 With the , you get NULL speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the MG MG4 Electric Extended Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights